 In the garden, people mill about sipping beers, eating, or just chatting away with friends.
 The Eschenbräu also has a restaurant and offers a fairly robust menu to go with the beers.

-See Related: Fun & Best Things to do in Hessen, Germany
+See Related: Things to Do in Hessen, Germany

 BRÄUGIER Craftbier BrewPub